 Expression of Interest | What it’s all about

-The Expression of Interest (EOI) is a statement submitted to the Australian Immigration about wanting to apply for a working visa to Australia.
-Consider it as an introduction to the visa application process.
+The Expression of Interest (EOI) is a form submitted to the Australian Immigration Department indicating that you want to apply for a skilled visa for Australia.
+Only once you are invited, can you then look to apply for the visa.

 From Expression to Invitation | The Process